 A subsequent search of the vehicle led to the discovery of two vials of cocaine and additional drug paraphernalia.
-Patel was arrested and charged with possession of drug paraphernalia and possession of cocaine.
+The individual was arrested and charged with possession of drug paraphernalia and possession of cocaine.
 He also received summonses for improper use of safety glass, having an unregistered motor vehicle and having drugs in a vehicle.

 New Jersey Cocaine Laws and Penalties